New to tab groups?

 What to Do If You Already Lost Your Groups

 - Check Chrome History: Press Ctrl+H to open your browsing history.
-Your recently visited URLs are still there even if the groups are gone.
-You can reopen them and re-create your groups.
+Your recently visited URLs may still be there even if the groups are gone.
+Reopen them and rebuild the groups you still need.

-- Check the Bookmarks Bar: If you had saved your groups using Chrome's built-in feature, they may still appear as entries on the bookmarks bar even if they are no longer open.
+- Check the bookmarks bar: Saved groups may still appear there even if they are no longer open.

-- Look for extension backups: If you had a tab manager extension installed, check whether it auto-saved a recent session.
+- Look for extension backups: If you had a tab manager extension installed, check whether it saved a recent session.

-For a detailed walkthrough, read our guide on why Chrome tab groups disappear and how to fix it.
+For step-by-step recovery, read our guide on why Chrome tab groups disappear and how to fix it.

 The Bottom Line